erjank/teaching/load.md

 > at part of the diagram will trigger recall of what was being said.

-Another way to use cognitive load theory to construct exercises is called a *Parson's Problem*.
+Another way to use cognitive load theory to construct exercises is called a _Parsons Problem_.
 If you are teaching someone to speak a new language, you could ask them a question, and then give them the words they need to answer the question, but in jumbled order.
 Their task is to put the words in the right order to answer